CCSU-Robotics-Research/techdocs-llm/README.md

 - **Python**: Install the latest version of Python from https://python.org.
 Verify Python is installed with `python --version`.
 - **FFmpeg**: Install the latest version from https://ffmpeg.org, or use the Homebrew package manager.
 Verify FFmpeg is installed on your system with `ffmpeg -version`.
 - **tkinter:** Tkinter should already be included as a part of Python.
 However, to install tkinter, use `sudo apt-get install python3-tk`.
 If that doesn't work, try `pip install tk`.
 To verify installation of tkinter, run `python -m tkinter` in the Terminal.
-If you see a GUI window popup, then Tkinter is installed on your system.
+If you see a GUI window popup, then Tkinter is installed on your system. _(NOTE: Despite successful installation, you may see a warning in PyCharm saying "Package requirement 'tkinter' is not satisfied" — if the program still runs and displays a GUI window, you can safely ignore this warning.)_

 ## Python Package Requirements:
 To install all the below requirements, use `pip install -r requirements.txt`, or use `pip install <package-name>` and install each package separately.